 Seeding will be established using the Weekly Ranking List published 30 days before the start of the first event and the same dated list from one year prior where the skiers rank is the higher of the current list or the previous year's list with a 25% penalty.
-Where seeding ties exist due to current and prior year list scores, the skier ranked from the current listed year will take the higher seed.
+Where seeding ties exist due to current and prior year list scores, the skier ranked from the current listed year will take the higher seed, followed by the skier from the previous year.
+If a tie still exists, then skiers seeding will be subject to a random draw.

-For example: If the first day of competition skiing is Oct 12th the Weekly Ranking List published as of September 12th shall be use as well as the September 12th Weekly Ranking List of the prior year prior with a 25% penalty
+For example: If the first day of competition skiing is Oct 12th the Weekly Ranking List published as of September 12th shall be use as well as the September 12th Weekly Ranking List of the prior year with a 25% penalty